Skip to Content

 • Company Organization Documents (Bylaws, Director Appointments, Corporate Resolutions)

-• Founders Agreement with vesting schedule.
+• Founders Agreement with vesting schedule, or Shareholders Agreement.

 • Funding Support and Investors Relations.